Vinay152003/OCR-and-Document-Search-Web-Application/README.md

-# OCR Web Application Prototype
+# OCR and Document Search Web Application

 This repository contains the code for a web-based prototype that performs Optical Character Recognition (OCR) on uploaded images containing text in both Hindi and English.
 The application also implements a basic keyword search functionality based on the extracted text.